A quick guide for registered managers of care homes

 - Continually learning by identifying what you did well, what you could have done better and what you will do next time.

-This content has been co-produced by NICE and SCIE and is based on NICE’s guideline on safeguarding adults in care homes.
+This content has been co-produced by NICE and the social care institute for excellence (SCIE).
+It is based on NICE’s guideline on safeguarding adults in care homes.